 Creating six advanced energy roadmaps

-Over a nine-month period during 2010 and 2011, NorTech Energy Enterprise created a series of regional advanced energy roadmaps within four sectors of Northeast Ohio's advanced energy industry: Energy Efficiency, Energy Storage, Smart Grid, Electric Transport, Waste & Biomass-to-Energy and Fuel Cells.
+Over a nine-month period during 2010 and 2011, NorTech created a series of regional advanced energy roadmaps within four sectors of Northeast Ohio's advanced energy industry: Electric Transport, Energy Efficiency, Energy Storage, Fuel Cells, Smart Grid and Waste & Biomass-to-Energy.
 NorTech uses a unique roadmapping model, InSeven® by NorTech, a proven, consensus-driven methodology for developing industry-centric roadmaps that enables a region to capture significant economic growth within seven years.
 The InSeven by NorTech process articulates a shared vision for a region, outlining specific opportunities and action plans.

 To gain regional input for the vision and action plan, NorTech formed working groups consisting of representatives from industry and research who would help us understand Northeast Ohio's strengths, market opportunities, supply chain, customers, policies, and regulations within each sector.
 Specifically, these working groups: